DamianWong01/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | C           | ramen        |

 4. What is the most purchased item on the menu and how many times was it purchased by all customers?

+To identify the most purchased item, we nede to count the occurrences of each product and order the results in descending order, limiting the output to the top result.
 ```sql
 SELECT
     menu.product_name,